alanfischer/toadlet/cmake/Dependencies/mxml/README.txt

 MXML is usually built for the iOS platform with these cmake files.
 The instructions below explain how to use them.

-1. Extract the version of MXML you have download to a directory (say mxml/)
+1. Extract the version of MXML you have downloaded to a directory (say mxml/)

 2. Copy these 2 files (CMakeLists.txt and config.h.cmake) into the mxml/ directory.